sig-gis/SEPAL-CEO/docs/module-3.rst

 1. In the Legend menu, click **+ Add** This will add a place for you to write your first class label.

   a.
 You will need three legend entries.
   b.
-The first should have the number 1 and a Class label of Forest.
+The first should have the number 1 and a Class label of Stable Forest.
   c.
-The second should have the number 2 and a Class  label of Non-forest.
+The second should have the number 2 and a Class  label of Stable Non-forest.
   d.
 The third should have the number 3 and a Class label of Change.
   d.
 Choose colors for each class as you see fit.
   e.
 Click **Close**.